 Many use the peacock feather as a talisman to attract love, protection from the betrayal of love, danger, and evil.
 According to Feng Shui, every year you should give family members a peacock feather to prevent accidents and additionally protect the home.

-The feathers of this beautiful bird have been used for centuries as an ornament and inspiration for making jewelry and fashion ornaments.
+The feathers of this beautiful bird have been used for centuries as an ornament and inspiration for making jewellery and fashion ornaments.
 The peacock considered being the personification of the mythical bird Phoenix.
 In Eastern symbolism, the peacock feathers meaning are associate with abundance, patience, compassion, and love.
 In Western symbolism, the peacock feather is a symbol of immortality, holiness, and renewal.
 Its beauty reminds us that a human hand can hardly create something as refined and unreally beautiful as nature can.

-Dreaming of birds is actually rather common.
 Dreams are wildly subjective things and their interpretation is often open to multiple perspectives but there are a few commonalities across the board that may shed some light on what your bird dream may be all about.
 A peacock in a dream means happiness, prosperity, rich suitors.
 Depending on the details of the dream itself, the peacock can warn you that there are people you can’t trust completely.
 It is best to look at the situation you are in and weigh each next move wisely.

 Dreaming of a Peacock